-Values over one indicate progressive education funding - that is, moderate and high poverty districts receive more revenue than zero percent poverty districts, all else being equal.
-The states toward the bottom fund education regressively - zero percent poverty districts actually receive more revenue than moderate and higher poverty districts.
+Values over 0 indicate progressive education funding - that is, the highest (30 percent) poverty districts receive more revenue than 0 percent poverty districts, all else being equal.
+The states toward the bottom fund education regressively - 0 percent poverty districts actually receive more revenue than the highest poverty districts.